 Do you put bank details on an invoice?

 As part of how to invoice as a contractor, should this contain your bank details?
 Indeed, when we consider what to include in an invoice, this is your choice.
 It’s worth noting, showing your accepted payment methods and how your client can send the payment to you is advisable.
 When you do this, it can also help ensure you invoice is paid on time.
 Therefore, can include the sort code and account number of your business bank account.
 Furthermore, if you prefer a bank transfer, please also include a request electronic payment.

 How to issue an invoice and send this on to your client

 In this guide, we have considered how to create an invoice (UK) and what details need to be on an invoice for a contractor.
-Indeed, nowadays there are many independent contractor billing software applications that enable you to create an invoice online (UK).
-Therefore, many UK contractors will utilise this as it is a more efficient way to create a UK contractor’s invoices.
+Indeed, nowadays there’s many independent contractor billing software applications that enable you to create an invoice online (UK).
+Therefore, many UK contractors will utilise this as it’s a more efficient way to create a UK contractor’s invoices.
 Therefore, you can look to use some independent contractor invoicing software.
 Certainly, such invoice software for contractors’ programs will include Word, Excel, PowerPoint, and many others.
 However, to give it a more professional look, you could convert your document to PDF format.

 When you send a contracting invoice to your client or customer, you could send it through the regular post.
-However, nowadays, it is much quicker and less costly to send this via e-mail.
+However, nowadays, it’s much quicker and less costly to send this via e-mail.
 Once again, many software programs like FreeAgent allow you to e-mail this straight to the client from within the software.